josephdaw/weather-dashboard/README.md

 This project requires a good understanding of server-side APIs.
 I made use of an alternative framework to Bootstrap for this project.
 The framework I chose was Bulma.
 It has reasonably good documentation and has been relatively easy to implement.
 I don't think that it is a feature-filled as Bootstrap, but I found it easier to implement then a couple of others I tried.

 This is my most indepth project so far.
 I have tried to include as much functionality as I could.
-This lead me to the decision to allow the user to select the units they would like the weather to be displayed in.
+This led me to the decision to allow the user to select the units they would like the weather to be displayed in.
 Throughout this project I have tried to minimise any repeated or unnecessary code as much as possible.
-This has sometimes streched my abilities and resulted in me breaking something, sometimes to the point I would have to backtrack to the previous Git Commit and start again.
+This has sometimes stretched my abilities and resulted in me breaking something, sometimes to the point I would have to backtrack to the previous Git Commit and start again.
 While this proved challenging and indeed frustrating, I believe that I have learned a lot from the process.

 ## Credits
 - This user story is part of the [Adelaide University Coding Boot Camp](https://bootcamps.adelaide.edu.au).